 - The wavy and thick coat of the Great Danoodle can come in many lengths and color combinations.
 The breed has solid and multi-color combinations of black, white, blue, fawn, apricot, cream, grey, red, silver, and beige.
 Therefore, when selecting one, your choice of colors are far from limited.

-- The Great Dane originates back to 3000 B.C., as evidenced by drawings which have been found in ancient Babylonian temples.
+- The Great Dane originates back to 3000 B.C., as evidenced by drawings that have been found in ancient Babylonian temples.

 Physical Traits of the Great Danoodle